Cost of Living Advice

 Recycling uniform

-University of the third age.
+University of the Third Age.

-Coffee morning at Burnham-on-Sea Thurs 9.45am, Burnham Community centre
+Burnham-on-Sea -Thurs 9.45am, Burnham Community Centre

-Highbridge10am-12 Wed 10am-12.
 Lots of activities throughout the week.

 Share meals